 - It is not the people around you;

 - It is not your set of circumstances;

-- It is an incredibly POWERFUL thing … yet so many people CHOOSE to be miserable.
+It is ALL YOU and it is an incredibly POWERFUL thing … so why not choose to be positive?